-The U634H256 has two separate modes of operation: SRAM mode and nonvolatile mode.
-The memory operates In SRAM mode as a standard fast static RAM.
-Data is transferred in nonvolatile mode from SRAM to EEPROM (the STORE operation) or from EEPROM to SRAM (the RECALL operation).
+The U632H64 has two separate modes of operation: SRAM mode and nonvolatile mode.
+In SRAM mode, the memory operates as a standard fast static RAM.
+In nonvolatile mode, data is transferred from SRAM to EEPROM (the STORE operation) or from EEPROM to SRAM (the RECALL operation).
 In this mode SRAM functions are disabled.

-STORE cycles may be initiated under user control via a software sequence or $\overline{\text{HSB}}$ assertion and are also automatically initiated when the power supply voltage level of the chip falls below V{SWITCH} .
-RECALL operations are automatically initiated upon power up and may also occur when the V{CCX} rises above V{SWITCH} , after a low power condition.
+STORE cycles may be initiated under user control via a software sequence or \overline{HSB} assertion and are also automatically initiated when the power supply voltage level of the chip falls below $V{SWITCH}.$ RECALL operations are automatically initiated upon power up and may occur also when V{CCX} rises above V{SWITCH} after a low power condition.
 RECALL cycles may also be initiated by a software sequence.